Wittline/apache-spark-docker/README.md

 # docker-spark

-building a docker container image
+building a docker container image with hive